 The term in office of the Supervisory Board is five years.
 The next term in office starts as of the end of the Annual General Meeting in 2020.

 Targets for women in management positions

-The Executive Board has defined the two management levels of F U CHS P E T RO LU B SE below the Executive Board as follows: The first management level comprises the members of the Group Management Committee and the division leaders within F U CHS P E T RO LU B SE; the second management level is made up of the department heads of F U CHS P E T RO LU B SE.
-In 2015, the Executive Board specified targets for the percentage of women at these management levels and the date by which the respective target was to be achieved (June 30, 2017).
-The target for the percentage of women at the first management level was 10%, at the second management level 30%.
-The target for the second management level was achieved (40%); the target for the percentage of women at the second management level was exceeded (40%).
+The Executive Board has defined the two management levels of FUCHS PETROLUB SE below the Executive Board as follows: The first management level comprises the members of the Group Management Committee and the division leaders within FUCHS PETROLUB SE; the second management level is made up of the department heads of FUCHS PETROLUB SE.
+The Executive Board has specified targets for the percentage of women at these management levels as 10% and 30% respectively, each valid until December 12, 2021.
+The target for the percentage of women at the first management level was exceeded with 17% as of the end of 2018; the target for the percentage of women at the second management level was exceeded (40%).